There is no ‘by the book’ session but generally speaking:

 Feeding back to each other helps tailor the sessions to how you would like them to be.
 There may be times when I bring my own experiences of you to our sessions.
 This is to ensure we are both working in a way which benefits you.

-My fee is £30 for the first session, and £40 thereafter per counselling session.
+My fee is £30 for the first session, and £40 thereafter per session.
+For Online Counselling (via live chat) my fee is £25 per session.

 Being comfortable working together is essential, to help you make this decision there is option to have a no obligation 15 minute phone call to ask any questions.